robertdebock/presentations/vault.md

 # What more

-- CLI and API.
+- CLI, UI and API.
+- Multiple "secret-engines".
-- Multiple "engines".
+- Multiple "auth-methods".
 - Mutliple persistent storage backends.

 ---

 # Why?

-Shared secrets can be compromised.
+- Shared secrets can be compromised.
 - Un-intended usage of secrets.
+- Long lived secrets provide "god-mode".

 ---